G. Dep

-Trevell Gerald Coleman (born November 19, 1974), better known by his stage name G. Dep (which stands for "Ghetto Dependent"), is an American rapper from Harlem, New York City.
+Trevell Gerald Coleman (born November 19, 1974), better known by his stage name G. Dep (which stands for "Ghetto Dependent"), is an American rapper and a convicted murderer from Harlem, New York City.
 He joined Bad Boy Records in 1998 and released his debut album Child of the Ghetto in 2001.
-He released his second album Ghetto Legend on September 7, 2010 with Famous Records.
+He released his second album Ghetto Legend on September 7, 2010, with Famous Records.

 Early life

 Trevell Coleman was born on November 19, 1974.
 He was raised by his grandmother in the James Weldon Johnson Housing Projects.

 Music career

-He started rap with the label Tape Kingz and released 2 vinyls in 1995 and 1996.
+His rap career started with the label Tape Kingz, releasing two 12" singles in 1996 and 1997.
 After meeting with Sean Combs in 1998, G. Dep was signed to a $350,000, five-album deal with Bad Boy Records.
 In the next year, he appeared on two songs on Black Rob's 1999 debut album Life Story.
 G. Dep released his debut solo album Child of the Ghetto in 2001.
-Child of the Ghetto peaked at #106 on Billboard 200 and #23 on Top R&B/Hip-Hop Albums.
-Single "Special Delivery" from the album peaked at #59 on Hot R&B/Hip-Hop Songs and #3 on Hot Rap Singles.
+Child of the Ghetto peaked at No. 106 on Billboard 200 and No. 23 on Top R&B/Hip-Hop Albums.
+Single "Special Delivery" from the album peaked at No. 59 on Hot R&B/Hip-Hop Songs and No. 3 on Hot Rap Singles.

 G. Dep was subsequently dropped from Bad Boy Records.
 G. Dep and Loon released independent album Bad Boy in 2007.
 He released his second album Ghetto Legend on September 7, 2010 with Famous Records.